DoSomething/contentful-prototype/docs/development/features/voter-registration.md

 The [`VoterRegistrationAction` content type](development/content-types/voter-registration-action.md) can be used to display a call to action button that redirects a user to our vote.dosomething.org portal.

+A `clicked_voter_registration_action` analytics event is fired when the user clicks on the CTA to visit the voter registration portal.

 ## Start Voter Registration Form

 The `StartVoterRegistrationForm` component displays form fields for email and zip, and redirects a user directly to the RTV registration site upon submitting.
 It's currently hardcoded on the [OVRD alpha page](#alpha-page) and [Quiz Result page](#quiz-result-page).

+A `clicked_voter_registration_action` analytics event is fired when the user clicks on the CTA to continue their voter registration on the RTV registration site.

 ## Online Drives